maelchiotti/LocalMaterialNotes/README.md

 ### Localization

 - All of the [Crowdin project members](https://crowdin.com/project/localmaterialnotes/reports/top-members).
-- [newmanls](https://github.com/newmanls) for the spanish localization
+- [newmanls](https://github.com/newmanls) for the spanish localization.
 - [xe1st](https://github.com/xe1st) for the turkish localization.

 ### Assets